 If you’re using an Administrative Services Only (ASO) plan in which you as the employer pay benefits using your own company funds, then you need to be entirely HIPAA compliant.

 If you’re getting more than summary information from the group health plan, it’s covered by HIPAA and needs protection.
 Make sure you review the documentation sent to your Human Resources Department and either create new practices or better define what information the group health plan should send you.

 Both of these may be classified as hybrid entities wherein the provider transmits information for payment.
-As such, if you’re maintain records like these you need to lock them down to be compliant.
+As such, if you maintain records like these, you need to lock them down to be compliant.

-You may be over the moon that your employee is pregnant or devastated by a cancer diagnosis.
-However, unless your employee allows you to disclose, the announcement can be a HIPAA violation.
+You may be over the moon that your employee is pregnant or devastated by an employee’s cancer diagnosis.
+However, unless your employee allows you to disclose, making an announcement to share this information with other staff members or management can be a HIPAA violation.